babel/babel/README.md

 > We've moved our issues from phabricator back to github issues!

-> You can use http://babeljs.io/phabricator-redirects/T7567 to be redirected to the corresponding Github issue.
+> Former phabricator links are going to redirect to the corresponding Github issue, for example You can use http://phabricator.babeljs.io/T7567.

 ```
 https://phabricator.babeljs.io/T2168